Coronavirus testing: What we know so far

 Who will be tested and what will it involve?

-The Government has said the UK must go “further, faster” to ramp up the coronavirus testing capacity, but where can you get one and who is first in the queue?
+The Government has tested more than than 2,000 NHS workers for coronavirus as it continues to face mounting pressure to increase its testing capacity.

-As of 9am on March 31, a total of 143,186 people had been tested for Covid-19 in the UK, of which 25,150 tested positive, according to the Department of Health and Social Care.
+As of 9am on April 1, a total of 152,979 people have been tested for Covid-19 in the UK, of which 29,474 tested positive, according to the Department of Health and Social Care.

-But the latest Public Health England figures show that fewer than 10,000 tests per day are currently being carried out, compared to 70,000 per day in Germany.
+The latest Public Health England figures show that 10,412 tests were carried out on Tuesday, while the testing capacity for inpatient care stands at 12,799 per day.

 – Who gets a test?